Coinbase System Design Interview: What the Bar Actually Tests

 Where Good Candidates Still Fail

 Generic failure handling.
 "We'll retry" is not enough.
 Retrying a blockchain broadcast that already succeeded creates a double-spend.
 Every operation that touches money needs idempotency keys and at-least-once delivery with deduplication at the receiver.
-"Just retry" is how you accidentally send someone's money twice.
-No one wants to be the engineer who did that.

 How to Prep (Realistically)